avansinformatica/angular-ivt2-examples/angular/angular-heroku/README.md

-## Build your app in production mode

-Run `ng build --prod --aot` to build the project.

-> The build artifacts will be stored in the `dist/{appname}` directory.
-> Verify that this directory exists!

-> The `--prod` flag triggers a production build.
-The `--aot` flag triggers a ahead-of-time compilation build.

 ## Verify that your app runs in production mode on localhost
+Run a production build to verify your install.
 ```
 ng build --prod --aot
 node server.js
 ```

+> The build artifacts will be stored in the `dist/{appname}` directory.
+> Verify that this directory exists!
+> The `--prod` flag triggers a production build.
+The `--aot` flag triggers a ahead-of-time compilation build.

 ## Create a new app on Heroku